-In one-sided violence, the targeted and killed civilians are always registered in the deaths_civilians column.
+In one-sided violence, the targeted and killed civilians are always registered in the deaths civilians column.

 deaths_a The best estimate of deaths sustained by side a. integer Always 0 for one-sided violence events. deaths_b The best estimate of deaths sustained by side b. integer Always 0 for one-sided violence events. deaths_civilians The best estimate of dead civilians in the event. integer For non-state or state-based events, this is the number of collateral damage resulting in fighting between side a and side b.
 For one-sided violence, it is the number of civilians killed by side a. deaths_unknown The best estimate of deaths of persons of unknown status. integer best_est The best (most likely) estimate of total fatalities resulting from an event.
-It is always the sum of deaths_a, deaths_b, deaths_civilians and deaths_unknown . integer high_est The highest reliable estimate of total fatalities integer low_est The lowest reliable estimate of total fatalities integer where_location (GED 1.0 - 1.9) : renamed to where_description coordinate_location (GED 1.0 - 1.9) : renamed to where_coordinates event_type (GED 1.0 - 1.9): given the high level of confusion experienced by our users with regards to the actual meaning of the variable, it was replaced by a new concept, event_clarity.
+It is always the sum of deaths_a, deaths_b, deaths_civilians and deaths_unknown . integer high_est The highest reliable estimate of total fatalities integer • The lowest reliable estimate of total fatalities intogor low_est The lowest reliable estimate of total fatalities integer where_location (GED 1.0 - 1.9) and where_description (GED 2.0 -5.0): removed as two separate textual fields for the name of the same location was both confusing and made the dataset both more unwieldy to users.

 6.8.
-Variables present in current versions of GED not present in older versions:
+Variables present in previous versions of GED not present currently: